 - Transfer speeds may be slightly lower if you can’t make use of the included USB-C cable.

-Don’t forget to get an external drive case (like this one from Amazon), which will help protect your drive from potential damage caused by accidental scratch or dropping.
-It also allows you easily pack it into backpack or briefcase.
+Don’t forget to get an external drive case, which will help protect your drive from potential damage caused by scratches or dropping.
+It also allows you easily pack it into a backpack or briefcase.

-Google Drive, OneDrive, or Dropbox are great places to get started since they offer free options at the lowest tier, and paid users can get more than 1TB of storage space.
+Google Drive, OneDrive, or Dropbox are great services to get started since they offer free options at the lowest tier, and paid users can get more than 1TB of storage space.

-How much space do you need for your external drive?
-Leave us a comment below and tell us how you’re making the most of your external drive!
+Are you using an external drive that’s both Mac and PC compatible?
+Leave us a comment below and tell us how you’re making the most out of it!